 Planning and Zoning

-The Talbot County Planning Office is responsible for the administration of the overall County wide Planning Program, planning for the physical development and growth of the County.
-This responsibility includes:
+The Talbot County Department of Planning and Zoning administers the overall planning and zoning program for the physical development and growth of the unincorporated areas of the County.
+These responsibilities include:

 Bay TMDL and Local Watershed Implementation Plan (WIP)

 In December of 2010, the United States Environmental Protection Agency (EPA), in coordination with the Chesapeake Bay watershed jurisdictions, established a nutrient and sediment pollution diet for the Bay to guide and assist Chesapeake Bay restoration efforts.
 This pollution diet is known as the Chesapeake Bay Total Maximum Daily Load (TMDL), or Bay TMDL.
 Concurrent with the TMDL, the EPA charged the Bay watershed states with developing Watershed Implementation Plans in order to provide adequate reasonable assurance that the jurisdictions can and will achieve the nutrient and sediment reductions necessary to implement the TMDL within their respective boundaries.
 The following is a series of information links to follow the progress of the TMDL program:

 WIP Targets Fact Sheet

 Agriculture and WIP Targets

 WIP Impact on Maryland Industries

 Link to MDE Watershed Implementation Plan website

 Please Note: Some of these documents may take longer than others to download and open depending on your internet connection speed.